jnors/SiteSurveyTool/docs/privacy.md

 ## Google Drive Access

 - OAuth scopes: `openid email profile https://www.googleapis.com/auth/drive`.
-- SST creates `/My Drive/SST/<ProjectName>__<projectId>` for each project.
+- FieldPins creates `/My Drive/FieldPins/<ProjectName>__<projectId>` for each project.
 That path is displayed before uploads start.
-- Drive ensure/relink/recreate happens client-side with your token; no SST server persists Drive IDs.
+- Drive ensure/relink/recreate happens client-side with your token; no FieldPins server persists Drive IDs.
 - `project.json` writes last to guarantee floorplans, pins, and photos are uploaded first.

 ## Session Handling

 - NextAuth (JWT strategy) stores access tokens in encrypted cookies; refresh tokens remain client-side.
 - Signing out clears tokens immediately.
-Remaining offline keeps all edits local until you initiate sync.
+Remaining offline keeps all edits local until you initiate sync, provided you have signed in previously on the device.
-- If authentication fails, the app simply defers sync—captures remain available offline.
+- If authentication fails, the app defers sync.
+Captures remain available offline only if you completed an initial sign-in while online; otherwise, capturing requires sign-in.

 ## No Server-Side PII